MrChrisWeinert/MAMEIron/README.md

 ## Notes:
 1) The very first time you run MAMEIron, it will use the MAME executable to generate an XML list of all the supported games.
 MAMEIron will then filter down that list to exclude games based on certain criteria.
-(See the source code for details) This is a one-time process and subsequent launches of MAMEIron are fast.
+(See the [wiki[(https://github.com/MrChrisWeinert/MAMEIron/wiki/Game-Filters) or source code for more details) This is a one-time process and subsequent launches of MAMEIron are fast.
 2) MAMEIron was designed to run at 1680x1050.
 It will look weird at other resolutions.

 Credits: